 What should I wear during a massage?

 You can wear shorts or underwear but in order to fully work the glutes you should wear nothing or at least something that allows access.
-Towels/sheets are used for modesty regardless of what you wear.
+A modesty covering will be provided.

 What if I get an erection?

 This is a concern for a lot guys.
 If it happens to you don’t freak out as it’s not uncommon.
 I am well aware of the unpredictable nature of the penis!
 It has nothing to do with sexuality or genuine arousal but it’s just your body’s natural response to the situation.
 I just carry on with the treatment and it will usually just pass.

 I do not discuss details about you, your body or your treatments with anyone including other staff or clients (even if they’re friends of yours).

 You may feel a little light headed and thirsty but should feel relaxed.
 You should leave it a few minutes before driving.
 Drinking plenty of water after a massage is a good idea as this helps to flush out toxins that have been released from your muscles.
 You may feel the need to go to the toilet a little more which again is good as you are removing the body’s waste products.
 After deep work you may feel a little achy.
 I recommend you do not work out or do any strenuous activity for 24 hours after.

 I’ve injured myself; will a massage make me better?

 Some therapists make wild claim about their abilities and results that can be achieved with massage and complimentary therapies.
 I prefer honesty.
 Sports massage does not “cure” any injury or condition.
 It is however an effective tool in helping your body to heal itself and return to full function.
 Sports massage can be used effectively to help many conditions including: